prototypefund/Digital_Bargeld-docs/api-merchant.rst

 In our settlement, the "merchant" is divided in two independent compontents, the `frontend` and the `backend`.

-The `frontend` is the (usually pre-existing) shopping portal of the merchant.
+The `frontend` is the existing shopping portal of the merchant.
 The architecture tries to minimize the amount of modifications necessary to the `frontend` as well as the trust that needs to be placed into the `frontend` logic.
 Taler requires the frontend to facilitate two JSON-based interactions between the wallet and the `backend`, and one of those is trivial.

 The `backend` is a standalone C application intended to implement all the cryptographic routines required to interact with the Taler wallet